The Only Three Questions That Count: Overview

+Reception

-Book reviews have also appeared in the Financial Times, which stated "you get the impression that its author, Ken Fisher, does not often find himself short of things to say.
+Book reviews have appeared in the Financial Times, which stated "you get the impression that its author, Ken Fisher, does not often find himself short of things to say.
 The stream of consciousness that flows through the book can be distracting but it is impressive and certainly never dull."
 Forbes Magazine which said "Fisher's key insight is that investment is not a craft that can be mastered by merely accumulating information." and Canada's National Post which says that the book " dispels more than a dozen ... myths".